The Career Brief

 Let’s begin with an overview of categories a legal resume should include: a header, education, experience, community involvement, languages/special skills, and interests.
 Information within these categories should be listed in reverse chronological order, with the most recent experience first and working backwards.

-Header: The header of a resume should include your name and contact information - email address and phone number are standard, along with your address.
-If you are posting your resume online, however, it is advisable to just list a city rather than your full physical address - safety first.
-You may also include your LinkedIn profile.
+Header: The header of a resume should include your name and contact information - email address and phone number are standard, along with your city and state (no need to include your full address, and we don’t recommend it for privacy/safety).
+You may also include a hyperlink with your LinkedIn profile URL.
 Make sure your header stands out from the rest of your resume.

-For a more polished application packet, use this same header for all of your application materials such as your cover letter and any cover sheets.
+You should use the same header on all of your application materials including your cover letter, references, and any cover sheets.

 You may also include your GPA and class rank if it is impressive.
 Typically, this is the top-third of your class for law school.
 If listing cum laude on a resume, keep it all lowercase and in italics, listed after your degree: Bachelor of Science, summa cum laude.